Araneta Center–Cubao station (LRT)

 Araneta Center–Cubao station is an elevated Light Rail Transit (LRT) station located on the LRT Line 2 (LRT-2) system in Cubao, Quezon City.
 It is named after the old name of Araneta City, a nearby mixed-use development.

 The station is the eighth station for trains headed to Antipolo and the sixth station for trains headed to Recto.

 The station layout is composed of three platforms: The two main platforms serve the entire system (eastbound and westbound) and an extra platform serves as a terminus.
 The extra platform, currently unused, is found under the main platforms where the concourse area can also be found.

 History

 Araneta Center–Cubao station first commenced operations on April 5, 2003.
-It served as the initial western terminus of the line until Legarda station and five intermediate stations opened on April 5, 2004.
+It served as the initial western terminus of the line until Legarda station and five intermediate stations under Phase 2 opened on April 5, 2004.
 It temporarily regained its terminus status from October 8, 2019, to January 21, 2021, this time as the eastern terminus, due to a fire on October 3, 2019, that affected two rectifiers of the line between Anonas and Katipunan stations.
 Normal operations later resumed after the rectifiers were repaired.